 In addition to all of the above, don’t forget about the general travel advice that may apply to the older segment of the population too, such as taking advantage of senior discounts whenever you can or ensuring that any special requests you might need (e.g., wheelchair assistance) are communicated to your travel providers well in advance.

-Senior travellers may prefer direct flights and face a more limited set of credit card insurance options, but that’s also outweighed by a key advantage of having a much higher degree of flexibility than the average traveller.
+Senior travellers may prefer non-stop flights and face a more limited set of credit card insurance options, but that’s also outweighed by a key advantage of having a much higher degree of flexibility than the average traveller.
 Age is just a number after all, so never let that hold you back from taking advantage of all the opportunities at hand to see the world.

 As for the rest of us who are not yet retired, we’ll have to either take a sabbatical to achieve that same level of flexibility, or wait until we’ve acquired enough wisdom in our lives to reap the same rewards.